Make it easier to recycle in your home

 You don’t have to head outside every time you want to put an empty can or bottle in the recycling bin.
 If you have the space in your kitchen, get a separate bin so you can pop your recycling in and then take it out to your kerbside recycling bin all at once.

 Don’t have the space in your kitchen to have an extra bin for recycling?
 Grab a box or a tub to fit any empty space you might have, and put your recycling in there.
 This is especially helpful in apartments where you can keep your recycling tub on a washing machine or balcony.

 One of the biggest problems in our recycling system is unwanted food scraps, so always remove food and liquids from containers and bottles before putting them in your recycling bin.

 Containers don’t need to be spotless.
 Just scrape all the food out for it to be ready for recycling.

 As for jar or bottle lids, metal and plastic lids can vary between each council.
-So to know exactly how to prepare these for your recycling bin, check with your local council.
+So to know exactly how to prepare these for your recycling bin, check the waste and recycling advice for your local council area.

 Find out more about preparing common household items for recycling by searching for the specific item.